Disputed care and interim periods

 Disputed care is when parents stop following a written care arrangement without both parents agreeing to do so.
 An interim period may apply when this happens.

-Demerits and penalties for not meeting mutual obligation or participation requirements
+Demerits and suspensions for not meeting mutual obligation requirements

-Job seekers could get demerits and financial penalties for not meeting mutual obligation or participation requirements.
+Job seekers could get demerits, suspensions and financial penalties for not meeting mutual obligation requirements.

 Mutual obligation requirements in the Remote Australia Employment Service